 Photo by Jennifer Steel

-It is critical that people understand the sensitivity of the area and respect the Conservation Commission’s requests that they stay out of the restoration area and new trail until the spring, when everything will have settled in and become better established.
-And even after the new trail is opened, please be sure that all feet, from both two-legged and four-legged creatures, stay on the trail.
+It is critical that people understand the sensitivity of the area and respect the Conservation Commission’s request that after the new trail is opened, please be sure that all feet, from both two-legged and four-legged creatures, stay on the trail.

 Click on a photo to open a slide show: